TecsiAron/ublrenderer/README.md

 $renderer = new UBLRenderer($content);
 $renderer->WriteFile();
 ```
-In both of th e aboe cases the file will be written to vendor/tecsiaron/ublrenderer/output
+In both of the above cases the file will be written to vendor/tecsiaron/ublrenderer/output
 To specify where files are written call WriteFile (or WriteFiles) like this:
 ```PHP
 $renderer->WriteFiles(new HTMLFileWriter("path_to_output.html"));